Doctor Who: Changes of appearance

 Producers introduced the concept of regeneration to permit the recasting of the main character.
 This was prompted by the poor health of the original star, William Hartnell.
 The term "regeneration" was not conceived until the Doctor's third on-screen regeneration; Hartnell's Doctor merely described undergoing a "renewal", and the Second Doctor underwent a "change of appearance".
 The device has allowed for the recasting of the actor various times in the show's history, as well as the depiction of alternative Doctors either from the Doctor's relative past or future.

-The serials The Deadly Assassin (1976) and Mawdryn Undead (1983) established that a Time Lord can only regenerate 12 times, for a total of 13 incarnations.
+The serial The Deadly Assassin (1976) established that a Time Lord can only regenerate 12 times, for a total of 13 incarnations.
 This line became stuck in the public consciousness despite not often being repeated and was recognised by producers of the show as a plot obstacle for when the show finally had to regenerate the Doctor a thirteenth time.
 The episode "The Time of the Doctor" (2013) depicted the Doctor acquiring a new cycle of regenerations, starting from the Twelfth Doctor, due to the Eleventh Doctor being the product of the Doctor's twelfth regeneration from his original set.

 Although the idea of casting a woman as the Doctor had been suggested by the show's writers several times, including by Newman in 1986 and Davies in 2008, until 2017, all official depictions were played by men.
 Jodie Whittaker took over the role as the Thirteenth Doctor at the end of the 2017 Christmas special and is the first woman to be cast as the character.
-The show introduced the Time Lords' ability to change sex on regeneration in earlier episodes, first in dialogue, then with Michelle Gomez's version of The Master and T'Nia Miller's version of The General.
+The show introduced the Time Lords' ability to change sex on regeneration in earlier episodes, first in dialogue, then with Michelle Gomez's version of the Master.

-On 8 May 2022, it was announced that, upon the regeneration of Jodie Whittaker's Thirteenth Doctor, Ncuti Gatwa as Fourteenth Doctor would become the first black actor to headline the series.
-Upon Whittaker's final appearance in "The Power of the Doctor" as the character on 23 October 2022, she instead regenerated into a form portrayed by David Tennant, who was confirmed to be the Fourteenth Doctor—the first actor to play as two incarnations—with later clarification that Gatwa would actually portray the Fifteenth Doctor.